- Does a person have to take meals?

 A family member may stay overnight in a Resident’s suite under the following conditions:

-- the Tenant Resource and Environment Services Managers are made aware of the stay (duration of),
+- the Tenant Resource is made aware of the stay (duration of),

 - if the family member (guest) is planning on eating breakfast, lunch or supper at CV, tokens must be purchased for these meals, and